MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/tutorials/test-a-javascript-client-side-web-application.md

 Follow the instructions in [samples/readme.md](https://github.com/microsoft/dev-proxy/blob/main/samples/readme.md) to configure the app.

 ## 2. Start Dev Proxy

+> [!CAUTION]
+> This part of the tutorial assumes that you installed and configured Dev Proxy on your machine.
+If not, do that [now](./get-started.md).

 Open a terminal, enter `devproxy` and press <kbd>Enter</kbd>.